 Prune Perromat, Host: Prune Perromat is a print and TV journalist.
 She most recently covered financial markets and fashion for Agence France Presse, a global newswire.
 She previously worked for BBC News and The Economist in New York.
 In France, she hosted a literary TV show, Des Livres et Vous, and other cultural programs for local TV channel Vosges Television.
 She graduated from the Sorbonne and CFJ in Paris, and Columbia University's Graduate School of Journalism in New York.
 She was born in Bordeaux and grew up in the Basque Country in France.

-Katya Wachtel, Managing Editor: Katya Wachtel is a journalist, writer and editor covering arts and culture for print and digital publications in the U.S. and Australia.
-She has profiled and interviewed acclaimed figures in cultural arenas from literature to fine art to fashion.
+Katya Wachtel, Managing Editor: Katya Wachtel is an editor, journalist and writer.
+She has covered arts and culture for print and digital publications in the U.S. and Australia, profiling and interviewing acclaimed figures in cultural arenas from literature to fine art to fashion.
 She is currently the editorial director of Broadsheet.
 She was previously a correspondent for Reuters in New York, covering hedge funds and major Wall Street investors, after having worked for Business Insider and The Huffington Post.
 She is a graduate of Columbia University's School of Journalism.
 She was born in Sydney and grew up in Melbourne, Australia.

 James Taylor, Producer, Advisor: James Taylor is a culture writer and an editor of feature length documentaries for networks including NBC, CNN, History, National Geographic and VH1.
 As a journalist Taylor writes for the Los Angeles Times, The Economist, NPR and the Village Voice, among others.
 He was twice nominated for a Los Angeles Press Club Award for his weekly radio program, Theatre Talk, on KCRW.
 He is the director of Counter Culture, a culture-focused television show.
 James was born and grew up in California.